HTV04/BF2SB/README.txt

 BF2SB is a brainf**k converter that converts brainf**k code to SmileBASIC code.

 Thanks to phil_ (IAmAPerson620) for the base code.
-You can download his original program here: 2KE3384V
+You can download her original program here: 2KE3384V

 Also thanks to snail_ (MrCashews) for the REPLACE$() and COUNT() functions from his YARN.LIB library, which can be downloaded here: Q33J44BD